zknill/sequenceprotocol/README.md

 The client should acknowledge the message it receives, it can send an acknowledgement at any time.

 When the client has received all the numbers in the series, and a checksum, compute the checksum on the messages received and exit, printing the status.

+## Tests

+The only automated / unit tests that are included in this project (so far) are for the message encoding / decoding.
+The client and server share the same message structure definitions, so I've tested that encoding a message to bytes, and decoding it back into a struct works as expected.
+This ensures the client and server will understand each others' messages.